lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute force searching the whole key space.
-The generation of quality random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.
+The generation of quality random numbers is difficult.
 ML-KEM key generation has specific requirements around randomness generation as described in section 3.3 of {{FIPS203}}.

 Many protocols only rely on the IND-CCA security of a KEM.
 Some